oat-sa/taohub-articles/forge/Developer Guide/translate-tao-into-other-languages.md

 ![](../resources/2593/S%C3%A9lection_053.png)

-Here UI Language have been switched to French
+Here UI Language has been switched to French
 ![](../resources/S%C3%A9lection_054.png)

 Here both UI and Data Language are in French